ULL-ESIT-PL/nicole/README.md

 ## Goals

 Combine an user friendly sintax and the speed of a compiled language, example: Mojo (uses MLIR) or Julia
+WARNING: Currently translation to machine code is commented, to develope faster I use the JIT engine of LLVM

 ## How to build